M1nJun/SummerResearch23/ThingsToConsider.md

 When you compiled the test file using the Search.exe, you should have received an "n" number of examples did the program found.
 (From my example with the 8989.txt file, recall that it "found 2 examples.")
 That "n" is the number of IDs with the range of 1 ~ n you can use on the display.
-Enter the ID to see the examples that were found.
+Enter the ID number on the blank text field to see the examples that were found.
 ![Screenshot 2023-08-19 at 8 14 27 PM](https://github.com/M1nJun/SummerResearch23/assets/125623542/dfee853b-6893-4098-8226-251482ef2b8d)
+You can use the left and right arrow key on your keyboard to go back and forth between your examples.
+Keep in mind, when you go out of bounds, it will throw you an error.